tethysplatform/tethys/docs/recipes/databases/working_with_database_models.rst

-.. _working_with_database_models:
+.. _working_with_database_models_recipe:

 Working with Database models
 #############################

 **Last Updated:** September 2025

 This recipe will show you how to interact and work with database models.
-For more information on how to create database models, check out :ref:`Creating Database Models <create_database_models>`
+For more information on how to create database models, check out :ref:`Creating Database Models <create_database_models_recipe>`

 There are a few different ways to interact with data from the database: